AmyLei96/covid-19-exploratory-analysis/README.md

 # COVID-19: January - March 2020

 ## Overview
-Since the spread of coronavirus disease 2019 (COVID-19) across the globe in January 2020, many datasets tracking the number of cases, deaths, and recoveries in each country have become publicly available.
-Researchers have been able to leverage this data to understand the implications of this disease in certain countries and make predictions about the future spread of the disease.
+Coronavirus disease 2019 (COVID-19) is believed to have originated in Wuhan, China in January 2020.
+Since the subsequent spread of the disease across the globe, datasets tracking the number of cases, deaths, and recoveries in each country have become publicly available.
+Researchers are leveraging this data to understand the implications of coronavirus in certain countries and make predictions about the future spread of the disease.
+Since most countries outside of China experienced a peak in number of cases in March 2020, this analysis only examines data collected from January 22, 2020 to March 31, 2020.

 ## Raw Data
 Raw data for the cumulative number of confirmed cases, deaths, and recoveries in each country observed by date since January 22, 2020 is aggregated by Johns Hopkins University and transformed to a CSV file by